-If you are using Microsoft Office 2013 or later version, you might have already signed into the Microsoft account while using it.
+If you are using Microsoft Office, you might have already signed into the Microsoft account while using it.
 If so, you can directly upload Office files to OneDrive.
 In other words, it is possible to save files in OneDrive, and that means, you do not have to upload them manually.
 For doing this, open any Office product such as Word, Excel, PowerPoint, etc. on your Windows machine > go to File > Save > choose OneDrive instead of local drive (or, This PC) > choose a location in OneDrive to save the file.

 7] Create a shared image album